lmmx/mvdef/README.md

   Move function definitions from one file to another, moving/copying any necessary associated import statements along with them.

-  Option     Description                                Type (default) —————————— —————————————————————————————————————————— ——————————————
+  Option     Description                                Type        Default —————————— —————————————————————————————————————————— ——————————— ———————
-• src        source file to take definitions from       Path
+• src        source file to take definitions from       Path        -
-• dst        destination file (may not exist)           Path
+• dst        destination file (may not exist)           Path        -
-• mv         names to move from the source file         list of str
+• mv         names to move from the source file         list[str]   -
-• dry_run    whether to only preview the change diffs   bool (False)
+• dry_run    whether to only preview the change diffs   bool        False
-• escalate   whether to raise an error upon failure     bool (False)
+• escalate   whether to raise an error upon failure     bool        False
-• cls_defs   whether to target only class definitions   bool (False)
+• cls_defs   whether to target only class definitions   bool        False
-• all_defs   whether to target both class and funcdefs  bool (False)
+• all_defs   whether to target both class & funcdefs    bool        False
-• verbose    whether to log anything                    bool (False)
+• verbose    whether to log anything                    bool        False

 positional arguments:
   src